ihreapotheken/IA-SDK-Android/README.md

-# Android IASDK documentation
+i# Android IASDK documentation

 **IASDK** is Android SDK that helps integrate IhreApotheken into your app by providing plug-and-play UI and communication with backed services.

 # Latest version

-Latest version of IA SDK is `DASDK012-1`
+Latest version of IA SDK is `DASDK013-3`

 ## Requirements